polinankoleva/polinankoleva.github.io/_posts/2017-07-17-SonarQube And UPS.markdown

 comments: true
 ---
 Hey, reader :smiley: <br/>
 Monday is here and winter has come :snowflake: :snowflake: :snowflake:.
-First things first - the new episode's already watched and the time for new article comes. <br/>
+First things first - the new episode watched and the time for new article comes. <br/>
 The previous week I shared a tutorial how to install SonarQube.
 > If you have not installed it yet, you can read [my post](https://polinankoleva.github.io/education/2017/07/13/install-sonar-qube.html) how to do it.